Gyeeta/gyeeta.github.io/docs/installation/tldr_quick_install.md

 If Alert Actions (Notifications) need to access an external Server on the Internet, say a PagerDuty or Slack server, then Internet access will be needed from this Install Host as well.

+## Connecting to the Gyeeta Webserver using a browser

+After the TL;DR install script runs successfully, users can access the Web UI by pointing their browsers to

+`http://<Hostname or IP of TLDR server>:10039`

+The login username to be used is `admin` and the password would be the password specified while running the TLDR script.
+In the above sample command, `adminPassword` was the password specified.

+Gyeeta Node Webserver is by default an HTTP server and listening on default port 10039.
+Users can configure the Web Server to use HTTPS by providing the TLS certificates, or change the HTTP port by editing the `/opt/gyeeta/nodewebserver/.env` config and restarting gyeeta-nodewebserver.

 ## Max Number of Monitored Hosts

 The TLDR Quick Install script only installs a single instance of Madhava Intermediate Server.
 This implies that the maximum number of